On the Robustness of Normalizing Flows for Inverse Problems in Imaging: On the Robustness of Conditional NFs

 In the left column of Figure~\ref{fig:2dToy}, flow samples for in-distribution (\textit{i.e.}, $\mathbf{y}_{\text{in}}$) show that the flow model in Figure~\ref{fig:3.1} learned the distribution well, but flow samples for OOD (\textit{i.e.}, $\mathbf{y}_{\text{OOD}}$) show that the flow model failed to learn the distribution correctly.
-Although the support of the distribution of $\mathbf{x}$ was a subset of a small region, \textit{i.e.}, $\mathrm{supp}(p_{\mathbf{x}|\mathbf{y}}(\mathbf{x}|\mathbf{y}_{\text{in}})) \subset [-1,1]^2$), the flow model generated samples that were located outside the region, \textit{i.e.}, $\mathrm{supp}(q_{\mathbf{x}|\mathbf{y}}(\mathbf{x}|\mathbf{y}_{\text{OOD}})) \not\subset [-1,1]^2$).
+Although the support of the distribution of $\mathbf{x}$ was a subset of a small region (\textit{i.e.}, $\mathrm{supp}(p_{\mathbf{x}|\mathbf{y}}(\mathbf{x}|\mathbf{y}_{\text{in}})) \subset [-1,1]^2$), the flow model generated samples that were located outside the region (\textit{i.e.}, $\mathrm{supp}(q_{\mathbf{x}|\mathbf{y}}(\mathbf{x}|\mathbf{y}_{\text{OOD}})) \not\subset [-1,1]^2$).
 Note that we put all samples outside the region $[-1,1]^2$ on the edges.
-This corresponds to clipping the pixel value of image samples to $[0,1]$ (for unsigned 8-bit integer, $[0, 255]$), which can explain the saturated color compositions of the artifacts that we have observed in flow-based methods for super-resolution space generation and low-light image enhancement as illustrated in the right column of Figure~\ref{fig:abstract_fig}.
+This corresponds to clipping the pixel value of image samples to $[0,1]$ (for unsigned 8-bit integer, $[0, 255]$), which can explain the saturated color compositions of the artifacts that have been observed in conditional NF-based methods for super-resolution space generation and low-light image enhancement as illustrated in the right column of Figure~\ref{fig:abstract_fig}.

-We further investigated this instability problem by looking into the variances of features in each layer of the flow model (Figure~\ref{fig:3.1}) where the conditional inputs are in-distribution (Figure~\ref{fig:3.2}) and OOD (Figure~\ref{fig:3.3}), respectively.
+We further investigated this instability problem by looking into the variances of features (Figure~\ref{fig:3.2}) in each layer of the flow model (Figure~\ref{fig:3.1}) where the conditional inputs are either in-distribution or OOD.
 Before the 4th affine coupling layer (\textsf{Aff4}), features have very similar variances at each layer.
 However, at \textsf{Aff4}, the variance explodes more than 10,000 times for the OOD case, whereas the variance is maintained for the in-distribution case.
-Thus, these results support the following remark: \begin{remark} Conditional normalizing flows with affine coupling layers can generate erroneous samples due to exploding variance for certain OOD conditional input. \end{remark} Section~\ref{sec:theory} presents a theoretical analysis with a simplified model for exploding variance to support Remark~\ref{remark-OOD}.
+Even though our setting was different from unconditional NFs, the cause and the results are very similar to ``exploding inverse''~\cite{pmlr-v130-behrmann21a}.
+Thus, these results support the following remark: \begin{remark} Conditional NFs with affine coupling layers can generate erroneous samples due to exploding inverse for certain OOD conditional input. \end{remark} Section~\ref{sec:theory} presents a theoretical analysis with a simplified model for exploding inverse to support Remark~\ref{remark-OOD}.
 Section~\ref{sec:OOD} verifies that Remark~\ref{remark-OOD} is valid in full-size networks for real inverse problems in imaging.